thousandbrainsproject/tbp.monty/docs/future-work/project-roadmap.md

 Tasks are categorized in two ways:

+- **Which capabilitie(s) does it improve?** This is represented by the metric column.
+We keep track of the progress on the capabilities.
+Each task should improve at least one capability but can contribute to multiple.
-- **Which part of Monty does it touch?** This is represented in the columns, and is organized into Sensor Module, Learning Module, Motor System, Voting, Hierarchy, Environment, Framework, and Open-Source/Communication.
+- **Which part of Monty does it touch?** This is represented section headers in the table, and is organized into Sensor Module, Learning Module, Motor System, Voting, Hierarchy, Environment, Framework, and Open-Source/Communication.

-Tasks that are done have a completed next to them and are shaded in green.
-When a task gets checked off, it will add progress to the corresponding capabilities on the right.
+Tasks that are done have a `completed` in the status column.

 # What the TBP Team is Working On